mdspro15/netpractice/README.md

 # Subnet mask
 It's a number that resembles on IP address and combination of bits used to divide an IP network into smaller.
 The process of dividing a network into two or more networks is called ```subnetting```
+The main purpose of sunnetting is to help relieve network congestion and improve network performance.

+To tell which part of IP address is host or network, we will need to convert IP address and subnet mask to binary number.